Validator

 values from the option names are ignored in name validation.

 cannot be satisfied, but is hard to verify in general1.
+You should ensure that this does not happen.

 Validation warnings